webatvantage/Responsive-Background-Images/README.md

 interval: 300
 ```

-_**Note: when changing the default environments, you'll alse need to name your data attributes accordingly**_
+_**Note: when changing the default environments, you'll also need to name of your data attributes accordingly**_
 _Example_
 ```
 ResponsiveBackgrounds.init({envs: ['xs', 'xl']});